 The Umbrella Sky Project started in 2011 to provide visitors to the city of Águeda's famous annual Ágitagueda Art Festival shade from the sun.
 The creators strung rooftop cables with many parasols to form a “unique geometric pattern overhead” to “help cool the roadways” while providing different coloured shadows on the ground.

 I included a range of designs from small-scale to large-scale transformations.
 What I want to convey is that regardless of the scale of the project, we can implement changes that recycle, reuse and repurpose a variety of different areas into engaging public spaces.
-This feels especially poignant in areas that are considered ugly or unworkable.
+This feels especially poignant in areas that the collective public deems ugly or unworkable.

 So, what public space design inspires you?